It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: Global biotech company

-Project: Create comprehensive inventory of all spare parts, and meet requirements of FDA’s Consent Decree: compliance with GMP, Consent Decree timeline, and all GMP practices in place, operating and defined in company-approved standard operating procedures.
+Project: Comprehensive inventory of all spare parts; Requirements of FDA's Consent Decree met in all aspects: (a) compliance with good manufacturing practices (b) Consent Decree timeline requirements met (c) All GMP practices in place, operating, and defined in company-approved Standard Operating Procedures

 Enabler: PINC Solutions (Alameda, Calif., www.pincsolutions.com)